-The following feelings are symptoms of depression.
+The following feelings are symptoms of depression:

-- feeling tired and lacking interest, motivation or pleasure – in the case of postnatal depression, this can sometimes include not feeling close to your baby or enjoying being with her, which may be accompanied by a sense of guilt and incompetence
+- feeling tired and lacking interest, motivation or pleasure – in the case of postnatal depression, this can sometimes include not feeling close to your baby or enjoying being with them, which may be accompanied by a sense of guilt and incompetence

 - feeling low, sad, guilty, tearful, helpless or hopeless

 - feeling irritable and intolerant with those around you, including your baby or partner